 Keltoum Rowland, Cyndi Baertich, and Luisa Garrido Báez won second place for their presentation "Online Language Learning: A possibility for beginners" at the Mississippi Foreign Language Association's conference in November.
 Congratulations also to Luisa Garrido Báez for winning the "Friend of Foreign Foreign Languages" award for her work in Italian!

 Dr. Chris Miles, along with Felipe Kerschbaum and Jason Roberts, presented "Practical applications of complexity in language planning: The case of Panamá Bilingüe" at the Southeast Regional TESOL Conference in New Orleans, LA, in October 2015.

-Courses in Russian,Chinese, and Italian are currently being offered on the Hattiesburg Campus.
+Courses in Chinese and Italian are currently being offered on the Hattiesburg Campus.

-French and Spanish 101-202 are now offered fully online in the summers only.
+French and Spanish 101-202 are now offered fully online year round.